vettorefburana/Uber-Orbit-Forecast/README.md

 Results:
 ----------------------------------------------------------------------------------------------------------------------------------------------------
-* Facebook prophet yields a smaller prediction error than other forecasting models
+* Prophet yields a smaller prediction error than other forecasting models
 * Prediction error increases if temperature is used as a regressor for predicting mileage

 References: